-- has a responsibility or duty in relation to the management of, or provision of advice to, the LGPS fund administered by Hackney Council, and - at the same time, has: - a separate personal interest (financial or otherwise) or another responsibility in relation to that matter, giving rise to a possible conflict with their first responsibility.
+- has a responsibility or duty in relation to the management of, or provision of advice to, the LGPS fund administered by London Borough of Hackney, and - at the same time, has: - a separate personal interest (financial or otherwise) or - another responsibility in relation to that matter, giving rise to a possible conflict with their first responsibility. - the interests of any person or body from whom they have received a gift or hospitality with an estimated value of at least £25 within the last 12 months.